Disclosure: This page contains affiliate links. If you purchase through our links, we may earn a commission at no extra cost to you. Learn more.

 Westinghouse 7234000 Windmill ceiling fan

-The Westinghouse Windmill 7234000 is the only fan in this roundup built for spaces where design matters as much as airflow.
+The Westinghouse Windmill is the only fan in this roundup built for spaces where design matters as much as airflow.
 The galvanized steel housing and reversible barnwood/white blades work in farmhouse kitchens, industrial lofts, and modern rustic living rooms.
-The dimmable LED light and 6-speed wall control come included.
+Dimmable LED and 6-speed wall control included.

 The aesthetic is polarizing by design — it's perfect for the right space and wrong for everything else.
 If your room isn't farmhouse or industrial, this isn't the pick.